 - Run through general safety advice such the safe stop procedure.
 This requires workers to put the handbrake on, leave all controls and equipment safe, stop the engine and remove the key before leaving the driving seat, or if someone is approaching or working on the machine.
-Explain any hygiene considerations including the leptospirosis risks of working in grain and/or feed stores.

 - For workers who will also be expected to handle livestock, explain any dress requirements – this may be necessary if there are biosecurity requirements.

 - Where animals are involved advise workers if there are any animals which are particularly flighty or to be careful of.

 Thanks to Strutt & Parker who were also consulted for information on farm health and safety to produce this article.